dyongerwen42/sol-trade-sdk/README.md

     let swqos_configs = vec![
         // First parameter is UUID, pass empty string if no UUID SwqosConfig::Jito("your uuid".to_string(), SwqosRegion::Frankfurt),
-        // Click here https://nextblock.io/auth?refCode=fnzero to get a free key and accelerate your transactions instantly!
         SwqosConfig::NextBlock("your api_token".to_string(), SwqosRegion::Frankfurt),
         SwqosConfig::Bloxroute("your api_token".to_string(), SwqosRegion::Frankfurt),
         SwqosConfig::ZeroSlot("your api_token".to_string(), SwqosRegion::Frankfurt),